Yunus705/two-tier-flask-app/README.md

 This is a simple Flask app that interacts with a MySQL database.
 The app allows users to submit messages, which are then stored in the database and displayed on the frontend.

-🔹Frontend/Logic Tier: Flask web application (Dockerized).
+- Frontend/Logic Tier: Flask web application (Dockerized).
-🔹Backend Tier: MySQL database running in Kubernetes.
+- Backend Tier: MySQL database running in Kubernetes.
-🔹Orchestration: AWS EKS with eksctl.
+- Orchestration: AWS EKS with eksctl.
-🔹Exposure: Application is exposed externally using a Kubernetes LoadBalancer Service.
+- Exposure: Application is exposed externally using a Kubernetes LoadBalancer Service.

 ## Prerequisites